 On April 23, 2024, the Company entered into a Loan and Security Agreement (the "Loan and Security Agreement"), by and among Venus USA, (the "Bridge Borrower"), Venus Canada, Venus Ltd. (Venus Ltd., together with the Company and Venus Canada, the "2024 Guarantors," and together with the Bridge Borrower, the "Bridge Financing Loan Parties") and, each lender party thereto (collectively, the "2024 Lenders") and Madryn Health Partners, LP, as administrative agent.
 Pursuant to the Loan and Security Agreement, the 2024 Lenders agreed to provide the Bridge Borrower with bridge financing in the form of a term loan in the original principal amount of \$2,238 and one or more delayed draw term loans of up to an additional principal amount of \$2,762 (the "Bridge Financing").
-The Bridge Financing matures on May 26, 2024, the maturity date.
+The Bridge Financing originally had a maturity date of May 26, 2024.
 Pursuant to the Loan and Security Agreement, each of the 2024 Guarantors, jointly and severally, guarantee, that the Obligations (as defined in the Loan and Security Agreement) will be performed and paid in full when due and payable.

-Borrowings under the Loan and Security Agreement will bear interest at a rate per annum equal to 12%.
-On May 26, 2024, the maturity date, the Bridge Financing Loan Parties are obligated to make a payment equal to all unpaid principal and accrued interest.
+Borrowings under the Loan and Security Agreement will bear interest at a rate per annum equal to 12%, due at maturity.
 The Loan and Security Agreement also provides that all present and future indebtedness and the obligations of the Bridge Borrower to Madryn Health Partners, LP shall be secured by a priority security interest in all real and personal property collateral of the Bridge Financing Loan Parties.

 The Loan and Security Agreement contains customary representations, warranties and affirmative and negative covenants.
-In addition, the Loan and Security Agreement contains customary events of default that entitle Madryn Health Partners, LP to cause the Bridge Borrower's indebtedness under the Loan and Security Agreement to become immediately due and payable, and to exercise remedies against the Bridge Financing Loan Parties and the collateral securing the term loan.
-Under the Loan and Security Agreement, an event of default will occur if, among other things, any 2024 Loan Party fails to make payments under the Loan and Security Agreement, any 2024 Loan Party breaches any of the covenants under the Loan and Security Agreement, a Change of Control (as defined in the Loan and Security Agreement) occurs, any 2024 Loan Party, or its assets, become subject to certain legal proceedings, such as bankruptcy proceedings.
+In addition, the Loan and Security Agreement contains customary events of default that entitle Madryn Health Partners, LP to cause the Bridge Borrower's indebtedness under the

+Loan and Security Agreement to become immediately due and payable, and to exercise remedies against the Bridge Financing Loan Parties and the collateral securing the Bridge Financing.
+Under the Loan and Security Agreement, an event of default will occur if, among other things, any of the Bridge Financing Loan Parties fails to make payments under the Loan and Security Agreement, any of the Bridge Financing Loan Parties breaches any of the covenants under the Loan and Security Agreement, a Change of Control (as defined in the Loan and Security Agreement) occurs, any of the Bridge Financing Loan Parties, or its assets, become subject to certain legal proceedings, such as bankruptcy proceedings.
 Upon the occurrence and for the duration of an event of default, a default interest rate equal to 15.0% per annum will apply to all obligations owed under the Loan and Security Agreement.

 On May 24, 2024, as required by the 2024 Exchange Agreement (Note 10), the Loan and Security Agreement was amended to extend the maturity date from May 26, 2024 to June 7, 2024.
-On June 7, 2024, the Loan Parties entered into a Second Bridge Loan Amendment Agreement with the Lenders which further extended the maturity date of the Bridge Financing from June 7, 2024 to June 21, 2024.
-On June 21, 2024, the Loan Parties entered into a Third Bridge Loan Amendment Agreement with the Lenders which further extended the maturity date of the Bridge Financing from June 21, 2024 to July 8, 2024.
+On June 7, 2024, the Loan Parties entered into a Second Bridge Loan Amendment Agreement which further extended the maturity date of the Bridge Financing from June 7, 2024 to June 21, 2024.
+On June 21, 2024, the Bridge Financing Loan Parties entered into a Third Bridge Loan Amendment Agreement with the 2024 Lenders which further extended the maturity date of the Bridge Financing from June 21, 2024 to July 8, 2024.